Precious Metals

 Gold will not dissolve or react when exposed to nitric acid, while other metals will react and create salts and gases.
 Aquia regia, on the other hand, will dissolve gold.

 Because these acids are incredibly strong and dangerous to work with, they’re not recommended for individuals to use.
-They’re more the purview of jewelers and others who work with precious metals.
+They’re more the purview of jewelers and other professionals who work with precious metals.

 5. Cutting or Clipping